chscott/ConnectionsDocker/doc/images/tdi_base.md

 16. Run a container based on the new TDI base image.

     ```
-    $ docker run --name tdi_install --env-file ~/images/tdi/base/env.txt -d tdi/7.1.1.6/preinstall
+    $ docker run --name tdi_install --env-file ~/images/tdi/base/env.txt -it tdi/7.1.1.6/preinstall
     ```

-17. Follow the container logs to monitor progress of the TDI installation and confirm successful installation.
+17. Run the entrypoint.sh script.

     ```
-    $ docker logs --follow tdi_install
+    $ ./entrypoint.sh
     ```

+18. Confirm DB2 has installed successfully by reviewing tdi_install.log in the current directory in the container.

-18. Delete the /setup directory inside the container.
+19. Delete the /setup directory inside the container.
 This directory holds installation artifacts that are not needed moving forward.
 Deleting them now reduces the size of the image we are about to create.

     ```